14 Reasons to burn Incense and the benefits

 10. Yoga practice

 Help focus the mind and ready the body by creating the right aromatic atmosphere.
 Doing such a natural and healthy activity you’ll want to avoid anything artificial, toxic or just plain distracting.
 Try Sacred Elephant's Yoga Selection – 4 fragrances carefully chosen to suit many types and styles of Yoga - from energetic to restful and meditative.
-See details of this selection HERE.

 The effect of good aromas, generated from Incense sticks has been shown to raise serotonin in the brain.
 As an alternative to taking drugs, nonpharmacological methods of raising brain serotonin may not only improve mood but does so without side-effects or dangers of addiction.